-With one threshold in the electronics, only efficiency of detecting signals above the threshold in a single strip was obtained at a time.
-By scanning the thresholds, the pulse height distribution, so-called Landau distribution, was obtained as its integral form.
+With one threshold in the electronics, only the efficiency of detecting signals above the threshold in a single strip can be obtained at a time.
+By scanning the thresholds, the pulse height (Landau) distribution was obtained in its integral form, convoluted with a Gaussian with a width characteristic of the system.
 An example of the threshold scan is shown in Figure 6.